Jeyson Rojas

-Jeyson Alejandro Rojas Orellana (born 23 January 2002) is a Chilean footballer who plays as a defender for Colo-Colo.
+Jeyson Alejandro Rojas Orellana (born 23 January 2002) is a Chilean footballer who plays as a defender for Deportes La Serena on loan from Colo-Colo.

 Club career

 He came to Colo-Colo in 2015 and made three appearances at the 2020 U-20 Copa Libertadores scoring a goal against Jorge Wilstermann U20.
 Later, he made his professional debut in a Primera División match against Huachipato on October 3, 2020.

+In the second half of 2024, Rojas was loaned out to Unión Española.
+The next year, he was loaned out ot Deportes La Serena.

 International career

 Rojas made his debut for the Chile national team on 9 December 2021 in a 2–2 draw against Mexico.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

+In 2024, he took part in the Pre-Olympic Tournament.